Whatapalaver/100_Days_of_Code/r1-log.md

 ## Log

+### R1D34
+Working with excel VBA today.
+Re-working and commenting a script that enables me to split a workbook into component workbooks based on the field. value in a list.
+In this case I was splitting contract monitoring reports into 1 per commissioner or CCG.
+I will convert it to an instructional blog this afternoon.

 ### R1D31-33
 I met up with a fellow MA online to try pair programming.
 We went thru some codewars kata, which I found particularly useful.
 Tim shared some tips and the technique of testing in Repl.it is a bit of a life safer.
 Next couple of days involved more kata and trying to get my head around the instructions for Interactive Ruby on github.
 Not sure I’m there yet.